 4. Introducer websites

-Where you have been introduced to our website from another independent website (introducer website), and where you have provided the necessary consent on our quote form, we may send that introducer website certain personal information relating to you for reasons which you have agreed to.
+Where you have been introduced to our website from another independent website (introducer website), we may send that introducer website certain personal information relating to you for reasons which you have agreed to or where we have a legal basis to do so.
 We are not responsible or liable for the use or processing by the introducer of that data.

 Where permitted by data protection and privacy law, we may also disclose information about you (including electronic identifiers such as IP addresses):